locoframework/loco-rails/README.md

 $ bin/rails db:migrate
 ```

-Now it's time for the front-end part.
+2️⃣ Now it's time for the front-end part.
 Install it using npm (or yarn):

 ```bash
 $ npm install loco-js --save
 ```

+Familiarize yourself with the [proper sections](https://github.com/locoframework/loco-js#-installation) from the [Loco-JS documentation](https://github.com/locoframework/loco-js) on how to set up everything on the front-end side.

 _Look inside `test/dummy/` to see how to configure npm with Rails._